nops-io/terraform-aws-nops-integration/README.md

 4. Troubleshooting

-If you want to reinstall the stack you might got problem like
+If you want to reinstall the stack you might get an error

 ```
 │ Error: creating IAM Role (NopsIntegrationRole-xxxxx): EntityAlreadyExists: Role with name NopsIntegrationRole-xxxxx already exists.